PEXANE2/azure-docs.tr-tr/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>MSIX uygulaması

-Bir MSIX dosyasında depolanan uygulama.
+İçinde depolanan bir uygulama.
+MSIX dosyası.

 ## <a name="msix-package"></a>MSIX paketi